bornuv/snake/README.md

 ## Snake with Javascript

-Simple snake game create as a hobby, using mainly Javascript.
+Simple snake game create as a hobby, coded with :heart: using Javascript.